NotCasry/NotCasry/README.md

-# Welcome to my github profile
+# Welcome to my github profile!

-- Currently working on CC_HUB